Who Should Attend?

-- Development 101: Understanding How to Secure Financial Resources for your Nonprofit
+- Understanding How to Secure Financial Resources for Your Nonprofit

-- Best Practices in Donor Communications: Creating Your Fundraising Toolkit
+- Best Practices for Donor Communications: Creating Your Fundraising Toolkit

-- Building Unrestricted Resources through an Annual Fund Campaign
+- Building Unrestricted Resources through Annual Fund Campaigns

-- Grant Writing Workshop: Understanding Special Project Funding
+- Understanding Special Project and Capital Campaign Funding

 - Cultivating Relationships for Major Gift Support